chase439/softwarebranch/README.md

 # Software Branch

-This project is being served as a Github Page.
+This project is being served with Github Pages at http://chase439.github.io/softwarebranch

-It is viewable at http://chase439.github.io/softwarebranch

 DNS Config:
  - 1 "A" record was configured with 4 Github IP addresses